 A major is a concentration of courses in a specific academic subject or professional field, and it is something many colleges require students to declare at the end of their sophomore year.
 Some students know what they want to major in before they even leave for college; however, many students are initially unsure.
 To help decide what major you should choose, consider the following steps:

-One of the more popular and thoroughly tested versions of these tests is the Armed Services Vocational Aptitude Battery (ASVAB).
-The ASVAB was originally developed to encourage students to increase their awareness of their skills and interests and to understand how those skills and interests could translate into military and civilian occupations.
-The current version of the ASVAB, however, isn?t just career-focused.
+One of the more popular versions of these tests is the Armed Services Vocational Aptitude Battery (ASVAB).
+The ASVAB was originally developed to increase students' awareness of their skills and interests and to understand how those abilities could translate into military and civilian occupations.
+However, the current version of the ASVAB isn't just career-focused.
 It is designed to assist all students, whether they are planning on getting a job right out of high school, joining the Military or going to school at a university, community college or vocational school.

-The ASVAB provides you with scores in several different areas that are specifically designed to help you narrow your search for careers (or majors).
-The results will be provided to you on a summary sheet that not only lets you know how you scored, but also how you compare to other people who took the test.
-The summary sheet explains each of the scores, what they mean and gives you suggestions on how to proceed.
+The ASVAB provides scores in several different areas that are specifically designed to help you narrow your search for careers (or majors).
+The results are provided on a summary sheet that not only lets you know how you scored, but also how you compare to other people who took the test.
+The summary sheet explains what each of these scores mean and gives you suggestions on how to proceed.

-The ASVAB is only one of the many options available in terms of testing, but ? besides being well established and thoroughly tested ? the ASVAB is free, which makes it worth looking into.
-Ask your guidance counselor if the ASVAB is offered at your school.
+The ASVAB is only one of the many options available in terms of testing, but, besides being well established and thoroughly tested, the ASVAB is free, which makes it worth looking into.
+Ask your school counselor if the ASVAB is available at your school.

-Helping students decide what major to choose is one of the main reasons why career centers exist, so take advantage of them.
-Career counselors can give you in-depth information about each major and offer self-assessment tools such as the ASVAB that can help you choose a major.
+Career centers exist in part to help students decide which major to choose, so take advantage of them.
+Career counselors can give you in-depth information about each major and offer self-assessment tools such as the ASVAB, to help you choose a major.
 They can also put you in touch with professors or alumni who can give you firsthand evaluations of the coursework and job opportunities for specific majors.

 During your first year of college you will be juggling many new experiences: new friends, new living situation, new activities, new classes and new teachers.
 While a lot of these new experiences are exciting, they can challenge your time-management skills and academic adjustment.
 Even if you balanced a full course load and extracurricular activities in high school, in college you alone are responsible for deciding what your schedule will hold and managing your time accordingly.
-You have to get yourself to class on time.
-You have to remind yourself to study and do your homework.
-And you have to practice good time management.
-Want some tips?
-Check out our Managing Academics Checklist.
+Set up some structure by giving yourself specific study hours, setting some goals for time management and sticking to them.
+And, do your best to eat well and get enough sleep.